phpearth/docs/articles/licenses/index.md

 ## What is a license and why should you pick one for your project?

-When open sourcing your code project you should always pick appropriate license for it.
+When open sourcing your code project you should always pick an appropriate license for it.

 There are a lot of open source licenses available that fit a lot of use cases.